 Furthermore, the SEO benefits of Magento are also hard to ignore.
 It automatically creates sitemaps, optimizes landing pages and meta tags, all important parts of search optimization.

-Since Magento is also open source and regularly updated, it becomes one of the best choices amongst marketing CMS platforms.
+Since Magento is also open source and regularly updated, it becomes one of the best choices amongst CMS platforms.

 There are natural advantages to using Drupal, but there also exist a range of disadvantages.
 While the former outweigh the latter, the decision to use Drupal is still subjective and entirely up to the discretion of the company building the website.